xgillard/ddo/README.md

     note         = {Available from \url{https://github.com/xgillard/ddo}},
 }
 ```

+## Changelog
++ Version 0.3.0 adds a cutoff mechanism which may force the solver to stop trying to prove the optimum.
+Some return types have been adapted to take that possibility into account.

 ## References
 +   David Bergman, Andre A. Cire, Ashish Sabharwal, Samulowitz Horst, Saraswat Vijay, and Willem-Jan and van Hoeve.
 [Parallel combinatorial optimization with decision diagrams.](https://link.springer.com/chapter/10.1007/978-3-319-07046-9_25) In Helmut Simonis, editor, Integration of AI and OR Techniques in Constraint Programming, volume 8451, pages 351–367.
 Springer, 2014.